Retirement visa; countries with retirement visas; retirement visa Europe; retiree visa.

 - The cost of a cleaner for a day in London, England?
 That will get you a housekeeper/cook/carer for a month in Granada, Nicaragua.

-Some countries also offer great financial incentives too.
-Take Nicaragua, for example, where the retiree benefits program includes incentives such as those below to attract retirees to their country:
+Some countries offer great financial incentives to Expatriate retirees.
+Take Nicaragua, for example, where the retiree benefits program includes incentives like:

 - Sales tax exemptions on items up to $50,000 when constructing a home.

 A reduction in expenses with an increase in quality of life is an opportunity.
 Some people use this opportunity to retire earlier than they could in their home country.